Spinal dural arteriovenous fistulas (SDAVF) are the most common type of spinal vascular malformation, accounting for ~70% of all such lesions.

 - helps determine the segmental level of the fistula in order to guide selective catheter angiography

 If MRI is contraindicated, the following may be performed:

 - CT angiography: may successfully localise the fistula in up to 75% of cases 5

 - CT myelography: may demonstrate tortuous filling defects due to dilated veins 5

-Gold standard test for confirming diagnosis and provides option for treatment.
-It is a time consuming and potentially dangerous investigation as dissection of a vessel can potentially lead to cord ischaemia.
+DSA is the gold standard test for confirming the diagnosis and it provides with options for treatment.
+It is a time consuming and potentially dangerous investigation as dissection of a vessel can potentially lead to cord ischemia.

 The site of maximal MRI abnormality is not a reliable indicator of the location of the fistula, which can be many levels away.
 As such a complete spinal angiogram consists of selective catheterisation of the bilateral 8:

 - median and lateral sacral arteries

 - vertebral arteries